 Happy Inclusive Schools Week!
 Whether you’re a teacher, paraprofessional, principal, parent, or one of the many other education professionals who help inclusive schools thrive, we celebrate and honor you this week and thank you for everything you do to welcome, teach, and include all learners.

-To help you out as you gear up for a productive 2018, we’ve brought together some possible inclusion goals to consider for the new year, and some free resources to help you work toward them.
+To help you out as you gear up for another productive year, we’ve brought together some possible inclusion goals to consider for the new year, and some free resources to help you work toward them.
 Bookmark this post to keep these resources close at hand—and if you like them, please share them with your colleagues who work toward fully inclusive schools and classrooms.